Total credits: 60 (at Level 7, Masters)

-You can complete this programme if you are a member of academic staff on probation, which requires you to obtain HEA Fellow status; or a member of academic or other staff (including professional services) whose role involves substantial teaching and/or supporting learning, for example convening modules or leading programmes,.
+You can complete this programme if you are a member of academic staff on probation, which requires you to obtain Advance HE Fellow status; or a member of academic or other staff (including professional services) whose role involves substantial teaching and/or supporting learning, for example convening modules or leading programmes.

 PGCAP is designed to inspire you to think creatively about your practice in the context of your specialist role and subject area.
 The programme will encourage you to make connections between your own experience, the experience of others, and learning, teaching and wider academic practice theories that have been developed by researchers and practitioners.

 The PGCAP is suitable for new academic staff who may have limited experience of teaching and supporting learning, or for whom the programme may be a condition of probation.
-It is open, however, also to any other staff who teach at the level of module convener and are engaged in curriculum design.
-To qualify for the programme you will be expected to teach at least at FHEQ level 4 (year 1 undergraduate) (or equivalent), and to have planned teaching of at least ten hours over the first two semesters from enrolment.
-You should normally be a module convenor or have responsibility for curriculum design.
+It is open, however, also to other Queen Mary staff who teach at the level of module convener and are engaged in curriculum design.
+To qualify for the programme you will be expected to teach at least at FHEQ level 4, and to have planned teaching of at least ten hours over each academic year you study PGCAP.
+You should normally be a module convenor or have responsibility for significant elements of the curriculum.

 "I’ve enjoyed being a learner again; reflecting on that and bringing it into thinking re: students.
 The seminars and meeting individuals from other disciplines has been fun and very enlightening and as a whole it’s definitely made a positive impact on my teaching."

-Admissions are now open for September 2023 start, please see How to Apply.
+We are now accepting applications for a September 2024 start, please see How to Apply.

 The overall aim of the programme is to help staff develop and enhance their practice as educators in HE.
 Colleagues who take the programme will be able to complete observations and practice teaching skills, and learn about a variety of educational methods and theories of learning.